thereferences/systems/docs/source/problem.rst

 Problem
 =======

-.. tip:: Briefly describe the problem in focus, why addressing it is important, and the import of addressing it now.
+.. note:: Briefly describe the problem in focus, why addressing it is important, and the import of addressing it now.

 .. toctree::